StreamElements/docs/docs/chatbot/commands/default/enablesfx.md

 ---
 id: enablesfx
+title: Using the !enablesfx Command to Enable Sound Effects
 sidebar_label: "!enablesfx"
-description: "Learn how to enable all previously disabled sound effect items in your StreamElements loyalty store using the !enablesfx command."
+description: "Learn how moderators use the StreamElements !enablesfx command to quickly enable all previously disabled sound effect items in the loyalty store."
+tags:
+  - chatbot
+  - commands
+  - loyalty
+  - store
+  - sound effects
+  - moderation
 keywords:
 - enable sound effects
 - enable sfx